DCWelch/parkrun-event-co-director/README.md

 # parkrun Event Co-Director

 parkrun event data organizer and summarizer.
 Pulls data from the parkrun website for a specific event, saves it in .csv files on your local machine, and creates some visualizations.

+## Directory Structure

 parkrun_event_data_organizer/       ← top
 │